Throston

 Throston is an area of north Hartlepool within the borough of Hartlepool in County Durham, England.
 The area name is from the Anglo Saxon thosson meaning hill.

+History

-It was formerly a rural district with Throston near the Headland overlooking the Tees bay.
-The district also covered inland farm areas such as Dyke House and West View; some included Throston in their names such as High Throston and Throston Grange.
-As Hartlepool developed the district merged with the town and is now mainly urban.
+Throston was formerly a township in the parish of Hartlepool, in 1866 Throston became a separate civil parish.
+The parish was near the Headland overlooking the Tees bay.
+The parish also covered inland farm areas such as Dyke House and West View; some included Throston in their names such as High Throston and Throston Grange.
+The parish was split in 1894 when the part outside the borough of Hartlepool became Throston Rural parish in Hartlepool Rural District.
+The rural parish existed until 1932 when it became part of West Hartlepool; the urban parish, part of Hartlepool since 1883, was abolished on 1 April 1936.
+In 1931 the parish had a population of 3729.
+As Hartlepool developed the area is now mainly urban.

 Education

 The area has multiple primary schools such as Throston, Brougham, Springwell, Sacred Heart (Roman Catholic), St Bega's (Roman Catholic) and West View.
-Dyke House Sports and Technology College secondary school and sixth form is also in the area.
+Dyke House Academy and sixth form is also in the area.